Atrioventricular block (AV block)

 Grade 3 AV block

 The heartbeat is significantly slowed.
-Symptoms may also occur during periods of rest and are experienced as soon as the disordered heart rhythm occurs.
-Fluid may build up in the lower legs, causing swelling (edema).
+The symptoms described may also occur during periods of rest and are experienced as soon as the disordered heart rhythm occurs.
+Fluid may build up in the tissue in the lower legs, causing swelling (edema).

 What are the causes of AV block?

-AV block may be caused by heart disease and heart defect; hormonal imbalances; side effects of cardiac medication, infectious diseases, auto-immune diseases.
+AV block may be caused by heart diseases and heart defects, hormonal imbalances, side effects of cardiac medication, infectious diseases or auto-immune diseases.

 AV block has many different triggers.
-It is a possible side-effect of some medication, such as certain cardiac agents.
-In addition, hormone disorders, auto-immune diseases, and infectious diseases (e.g., Lyme disease or borreliosis) can affect the heart’s electrical impulses.
+It is among the possible side-effects of some types of medication, such as certain heart medication.
+In addition, hormone disorders, auto-immune diseases, and infectious diseases (e.g., Lyme disease or borreliosis) can affect the heart’s transmission of electrical impulses.

-Most severe and permanent cases of AV block are the result of heart diseases, such as congenital heart disease, myocarditis, or coronary heart disease (CHD).
-Some risk factors for coronary heart disease, such as advanced age, obesity, high blood pressure, or diabetes, represent an additional risk for the occurrence of AV block.
+A severe, permanent AV block is usually caused by a heart disease.
+Examples of heart diseases include a congenital heart defect, myocarditis (inflammation of the heart muscle) and coronary heart disease (CHD).
+Some risk factors for coronary heart disease, such as advanced age, obesity, high blood pressure, or diabetes, also increase the likelihood of developing an AV block.

-Some athletes experience a mild form of AV block during periods of rest – however, this does not constitute a disorder.
+Some athletes experience a mild form of AV block during periods of rest – however, this is not considered abnormal.

 How common is atrioventricular block?